 “Before I was gifted with the scholarship, I was facing the inability to finance my education,” says Sandie.
 “I was also awarded a Pell Grant, so by the grace of these two contributions, my first and second terms were covered.
 I was thrilled that somebody thought I deserved this chance.
-The generosity of the James M. Johnston Trust for Charitable Education was beyond my imagination and gratitude.”
+The generosity of the James M. Johnston Trust for Charitable and Educational Purposes was beyond my imagination and gratitude.”

 As a veteran of primarily acute-care hospital nursing, Sandie is interested in returning to direct patient care with more of a management or leadership role.
 “The jury is still out on the locale or type of institution, because there are a wide range of options to choose from,” she says.
 “When I move closer to graduation, I’m positive the right opportunity will evolve.”—Mary Follin